learn-co-students/nyc-mhtn-ds-082619-lectures/Mod_6/ProjectGuidelines.md

 ## Deep Learning and Advanced Topics

-In module 6, we covered unsupervised learning, time series, recommender systems and deep learning.
+In module 6, we covered unsupervised learning, NLP, time series, recommender systems and deep learning.
 We'll have a presentation in class where you will be presenting to your fellow Data Scientists!

 Your project must be focused on one of the following topics:

 * Time Series
+* Natural Language Processing
 * Recommendation Systems
 * Clustering
 * Deep Neural Networks